 After registration the most important thing that you will need to do is complete your background check and release form.
 All of this information, along with the links to complete these items will be located in your registration confirmation email.

-We require all travellers 18 or older to complete a criminal background check to ensure the protection of the children in our programs.
-There will be a link in your confirmation email that will lead you to complete this through our vendor, cVent.
+We require all age of majority travellers to complete a criminal background check to ensure the protection of the children in our programs.
+There will be a link in your confirmation email that will lead you to complete this through our vendor, Mybackcheck.

-In order to travel with Compassion, each traveler must sign our Travel Release form (both adults and minors).
+In order to travel with Compassion, each traveller must sign our Travel Release form (both adults and minors).

-If you mark a box in the medical checklist during registration, we will also require that you fill out a physician’s release.
+If you mark a box in the medical checklist during registration, we will also require that you have your doctor fill out a physician’s release.

 Your passport must be valid for at least six months after you return from your tour.
-It is possible that travelers may not board the plane if a passport expires too soon to the return date.
+It is possible that travellers may not be allowed to board the plane if a passport expires too close to the return date.

 Ensure that your passport is in good shape.
-Tattered, torn or ripped passports may prohibit you from traveling.
+Tattered, torn or ripped passports may prohibit you from travelling.

 Please note that all travel documents are each traveler’s responsibility.
 If your document limits your travels, Compassion is not liable for any of these charges and will not be able to refund your trip cost.